|Nutritional Guidelines (per serving)|

-This is a basic, easy coleslaw dressing.
+This dressing is a classic combination of sweet and tart flavors for coleslaw or cabbage salad.
 It makes enough to dress about 1 medium head of shredded or chopped cabbage or about 1 1/2 pounds of packaged coleslaw mix.

 For best flavor, cover the container and chill the slaw for a few hours before serving.
 Also, the cabbage gets a bit juicier as it sits, so don't worry that there isn't enough dressing.
 After an hour or so in the fridge, it will be creamy and delicious.

 The amount of sugar in the dressing is a matter of taste, so add about half the amount, to begin with, then more as needed.
-For a lighter slaw, take a look at this summer slaw recipe.
+For a lighter slaw and dressing, take a look at this summer slaw recipe.

 - 1 1/4 cups mayonnaise

 - 1/2 teaspoon Creole seasoning (or seasoned salt)